 The universe was ionized for a first time immediately following the Big Bang.
 A mix of electrons, protons, and neutrons permeated the cosmos, until the ambient temperature cooled enough for the charged particles to combine into neutral hydrogen.
 As gravity further drew the gas together, the first stars and galaxies formed.

-Then, another remarkable change took place: Photons from these galaxies’ stars escaped and collided with the hydrogen in intergalactic space, causing those atoms to again lose their electrons.
+Then, another remarkable change took place: Photons from these galaxies’ stars escaped and collided with the hydrogen in intergalactic space, causing those atoms to lose their electrons.
 Over time, these “bubbles” of ionized gas grew larger and merged together to fill the universe.

 “[This] was the last major phase transition and set the stage for the rest of cosmic history,” says lead author and theoretical cosmologist Julian Muñoz of the University of Texas at Austin.